passlock-dev/node/README.md

 ## Usage

-Generate a secure token in your frontend then use this API to obtain the Passkey registration or authentication details:
+Generate a secure token in your frontend then use this API to obtain the passkey registration or authentication details:

 ```typescript
 import { Passlock } from '@passlock/node'